DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 ---

-##### What is collateral liquidation?
+##### What is Collateral liquidation?

-- [ ]  It is the process of gaining interest for locked collateral by borrowers.
+- [ ]  Collateral liquidation is the action of using gold as security to borrow money.
 - [ ]  It is the process of distributing profits among the native token holders.
 - [x]  It is the forced sale of pledged collateral by the borrower to repay a loan.
 - [ ]  None of these